Innovation-through-understanding/itu-utils/docs/common.md

 `Unpack`
 : `Unpack<T>` will be `U` for `T` being of type `Array<U>` or `T` otherwise.
 Use it to extract the element type from an array.

+`Nominal`
+: `Nominal` will enrich a Type `T` to distinguish it from `T`.
+Variables of type `T` cannot be assigned to it directly.
+It is only creatable by providing a factory function or using an explicit cast.

 ## Functional arithmetics and tests

 `Unit`